ketonen/pingpong-clojure/client/README.md

 ## Setup

-To get an interactive development environment run:
+To start development environment run:

+    lein dev-auto

+or with re-frame-10x enabled:

-    lein figwheel
+    lein dev-auto-10x

 and open your browser at [localhost:3449](http://localhost:3449/).
 This will auto compile and send all changes to the browser without the